 - ensure the sharing of information is carried out between the parties in an accurate, adequate, timely and lawful manner;

-- promote co-operation between the NMC and the NHSCFA in the conduct of their respective statutory duties;
+- promote co-operation between the GMC and the NHSCFA in the conduct of their respective statutory duties;

-- facilitate the effective and efficient sharing of information to assist the NMC to protect the public and promote public confidence in the nursing, nursing associate and midwifery professions;
+- facilitate the effective and efficient sharing of information to assist the GMC to protect the public and promote public confidence in the medical professions;

 - assist the NHSCFA with information gathering to safeguard NHS resources by assisting with the prevention and detection of fraud and other unlawful activities committed by those working in the NHS.